 Donna Stewart & Ron Andrico, Mignarda

 One of the few professional lute song duos in the United States, Mignarda's fresh and engaging approach to historical music has set a new standard for interpretation, authenticity and musicianship.
-Based in rural upstate NY, they have produced eleven critically-acclaimed CDs and a series of editions of historical music for voice and lute.
+Based in Cleveland Heights, Ohio, they have produced sixteen critically-acclaimed CDs and a series of editions of historical music for voice and lute.

 Lutenist Ron Andrico has been a professional performer of historical music and music in theatre for more than 30 years, discovering the lute while completing a degree in composition.
 He promptly divested himself of all modern musical trappings and set about researching the context and subtleties of early music.
 His research has led to publication of a growing series of important music editions and scholarly articles that have to do with identifying, elucidating and performing the sources of 16th century lute music.
 In addition to his 13 editions of historical music for voice and lute, Andrico has edited and published the original lute solos of virtuoso lutenist Ronn McFarlane.
 His publications also include an exhaustive errata list for the complete works for lute by John Johnson (Editions Orphee) in conjunction with noted Harvard musicologist, John Ward; several articles identifying new concordances published by the Lute Society (UK) and by the Lute Society of America, for which he served as a director from 2000-2002.
 He is the author of the internationally-popular blog, Unquiet Thoughts.